Zeta likely hurricane before hitting Yucatan, heading for US

 Zeta broke the record for the previous earliest 27th Atlantic named storm that formed Nov.
 29, 2005, Klotzbach said.

-This year’s season has so many storms that the hurricane center has turned to the Greek alphabet after running out of official names.
+This year’s season has so many storms that the hurricane centre has turned to the Greek alphabet after running out of official names.

 Zeta is the furthest into the Greek alphabet the Atlantic season has gone.
 There was also a Tropical Storm Zeta in 2005, but that year had 28 storms because meteorologists later went back and found they missed one, which then became an “unnamed named storm,” Klotzbach said.